4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 </p>
 <p>
 Go is a statically typed, compiled and highly optimised programming language.
-The properties of Go extend beyond the rapid compilation to provide developer support with a shallow learning curve, backward compatibility and packaged support for features including web services and testing.<br>
+Statically typed means the type of variables are known at compile time and not runtime.
+Despite the added work to be statically typed, Go enables rapid compilation as well as other extensive behaviours to provide developer support with a shallow learning curve, backward compatibility and built-in support for features including web services and testing.<br>
-The extended benefits of Go can be categorised into 4 key areas:<br>
+The extended features of Go can be categorised into 4 key areas:<br>
 &#8226; Simplicity of implementation.<br>
 &#8226; Concurrency support.<br>
 &#8226; Out-of-the-box experience.<br>